Kubernetes Load Balancing with MetalLB

 --create-namespace

-You can now check the MetalLB logs again to see if the IP-address gets assigned.
+Check the MetalLB logs again to see if the IP-address gets assigned.
 You should see something like this:

 {